BCDevOps/OpenShift4-RollOut/docs/Cluster-Internal-networks.md

 The current production architecture defines a *Silver* platform that includes a single cluster, and *Gold* platform that is made up of 2 clusters in separate physical regions.

+## Recommendation

-The recommendation is to leverage private non-routable cluster pod/service networks within each region.
+Leverage private non-routable cluster pod/service networks within each region.
 This would enable the possibility for a single Istio Backplane across the Gold clusters in the future, while not demanding separate non-routable pod/service networks in every cluster.

 Diagram to illustrate use of unique pod/service networks: